 We entered into an employment agreement with Mr. Shuster, pursuant to which he serves as our President and Chief Executive Officer.
-The term of the employment agreement began on the closing of the private placement and ends three years from the date of GSE Approval (which occurred in January 2013) or, if later, two years following a "change in control" (which is substantially the same as the definition in the 2012 Stock Incentive Plan as set forth below) unless terminated earlier pursuant to the terms of the employment agreement.
-For the period between the closing of the private placement and the GSE Approval, Mr. Shuster was paid a base salary of \$20,000 per month.
-Since the GSE Approval, Mr. Shuster's annual base salary has been \$600,000, and he will be eligible for an annual cash bonus, with a target annual bonus opportunity of 100% of his annual base salary and a guaranteed minimum annual bonus of 50% of his base salary for the year during which the GSE Approval was achieved, as well as lump sum cash bonuses of (i) \$300,000 upon the achievement of the GSE Approval (which was paid to Mr. Shuster in January 2013), (ii) \$300,000 upon the filing of the registration statement registering the resale of the registrable shares and (iii) \$300,000 upon the effectiveness of such registration statement, in each case within specified time periods.
-In addition, during the employment period, Mr. Shuster will receive employee benefits on a basis no less favorable than those provided to our other senior executives.
-We also granted Mr. Shuster certain equity awards under his employment agreement pursuant to our 2012 Stock Incentive Plan, which are described and quantified below under the heading "-Equity Awards Granted to Named Executive Officers."
-In addition, Mr. Shuster is eligible to receive certain severance benefits, including enhanced severance benefits in the event of a qualifying termination of employment within two years following a "change in control."
-Please see the "-Potential Payments Upon Termination or Change in Control" section of this prospectus for a description of the severance benefits that Mr. Shuster would be eligible to receive as of December 31, 2012.
+The term of the employment agreement began on the closing of the Private Placement and ends three years from the date of GSE Approval (which occurred in January 2013), or, if later, two years following a "change in control" (which is substantially the same as the definition in the 2012 Stock Incentive Plan as set forth below) unless terminated earlier pursuant to the terms of the employment agreement.
+For the period between the closing of the Private Placement and the GSE Approval, Mr. Shuster was paid a base salary of \$20,000 per month.
+Since the GSE Approval, Mr. Shuster's annual base salary has been \$600,000, and he will be eligible for an annual cash bonus, with a target annual bonus opportunity of 100% of his annual base salary and a guaranteed minimum of 50% of his base salary for the year during which the GSE Approval was achieved, as well as lump sum cash bonuses of (i) \$300,000 upon the achievement of the GSE Approval (which was paid to Mr. Shuster in January 2013), (ii) \$300,000 upon the filing of this registration statement registering the resale of the registrable shares and (iii) \$300,000 upon the effectiveness of such registration